THE EMERGENCY SERVICES LEVY ON INSURANCE IN NEW SOUTH WALES (NSW)

 The insurer needs to collect and fund this contribution by charging an ESL component on the applicable insurance policies, as a percentage of the base premium, which is the premium before government levies and taxes are added.

-The other levies and taxes are then added in the following order:
+ESL and other levies and taxes are added to the base premium in the following cumulative order:

 - ESL (where applicable)